jonathan-alipate/jonathan-alipate/README.md

 ### Hi there, welcome to my Github profile 👋

 - 🚶 I am a developer with a curiosity and passion for problem solving.
 Programming is a superpower, and it allows regular folk like myself to build solutions to the problems that we face on a day to day basis.
-As steve jobs once said: "computers are like bicycles for the mind".

 - 🔭 I’m currently working on sharpening and my database/API and Node.js skills by attempting to build an automated trading bot.